 Keep Copies of Important Documents

 Some who have lost family members in the latest earthquake in Christchurch can't find their wills and other documents.
 Their lawyer has the only copy and they can't access their premises to recover it, assuming it hasn't been destroyed.
-No will can mean considerable delay processing the distribution of an Estate.
+No Will can mean considerable delay processing the distribution of an Estate.

 Insurance Policies, Wills, Matrimonial Property Agreements, Powers of Attorney, Trust Deeds, Mortgages, and all those other legal documents that we look at once when we sign them and hope to never look at again.
 It's in emergencies that we need them.

-Keep a copy of a bank statement for each account you have and evidence of any other investments
+Keep a copy of a bank statement for each account you have and evidence of any other investments.

 Write down the names and contact details of your doctor. dentist, lawyer, accountant, financial adviser and who to contact if someone can't contact you.

 Make sure that you have your own certified copies of all these important documents stored somewhere safe and accessible in an emergency and have another copy stored with a trusted friend or adviser.
-Investment Research Group's LifeGoal$ service includes storing copies of important documents.

-Nowadays it is very easy to make electronic copies of documents, scan them and put them on a CD, DVD or USB drive, email a copy to friends or relations and ask them to keep a copy.
+Nowadays it is very easy to make electronic copies of documents, scan them and put them in Cloud Storage, on a DVD or USB drive, email a copy to friends or relations and ask them to keep a copy.
 Compression programs such as the very popular WinZip or the free 7-Zip almost always contain a facility to put passwords on files.
 Again children and grandchildren are a good source of expertise in this area.

 Geographical Diversification is Important